Hey! Welcome to my site, I’m Beth.

 Here’s how I got here:

 I received an associate’s degree in Small Business Management from Nassau Community College.
 When I moved to Boston for love, I opened a hair salon in the financial district, using both my academic and trade abilities.
 While managing my ten employees, I also worked for Zotos International as a salon educator and back stage assistant at trade shows.

 At 28, I sold my beauty business to stay home with my first child, and started to focus on writing again.
 I wasted no time, and wrote a novel.
 It was a beginner piece but a complete one, so I was inspired to continue.
 I then went on to write short stories, poetry, and personal essays.

 As much as I loved writing, I was consistently drawn back to business, and connecting people in need of each other’s services.
 I continued to write, staying involved in writing groups.

-After my divorce, I began working for Art Matters, an art awareness organization that provides art presentations to groups.
+In 2005 I began working for Art Matters, an art awareness organization that provides art presentations to groups.
 Explaining what artists are trying to say with visual language, through color, line and shape, has heightened my understanding of different communication forms.